-Organize students into groups and then invite them to do learning activity 3.3 that is in the student's book.
+Organise students into groups and then invite them to do activity 7.4 that is in the student's book.

 To make a synthesis of the lesson, summarize the content that is in the Student's Book basing on the answers developed by the students.